trufflesuite/truffle-logger-example/README.md

     truffle(develop)> test
     ```

 4. Note the output with respect to what is logged in the [smart contract](./contracts/MyDapp.sol).
-Also note that there is no need to catch the events in your [test](./test/LogTest.js), it is automatically logged to the console.

 ## Running inside an existing project